 BUSINESS FINANCIAL RESOURCES: NATIONAL LOANS

-Click here for a message from the Illinois Department of Commerce and Economic Opportunity.
+Click here for an updated message from the SBA.

 CARES Act – The Coronavirus Aid, Relief, and Economic Security (CARES) Act allocated $350 billion to help small businesses keep workers employed amid the pandemic and economic downturn.
 Known as the Paycheck Protection Program, the initiative provides 100% federally guaranteed loans to small businesses who maintain their payroll during this emergency.
 Importantly, these loans may be forgiven if borrowers maintain their payrolls during the crisis or restore their payrolls afterward.
-Additional details will be released soon, but these guides are helpful to understand what to expect + how to prepare:
+Updated PPP Lender forms, guidance, and resources are available at www.sba.gov/ppp.

 SBA Disaster Loan (Economic Injury Disaster Loan)